WildHealth Data Model

 Figure 2: Components of the data model to contain data from example 1.

 The data model is not designed for wildlife population monitoring.
-However, the data model includes key identifiers so wildlife health and population data can be integrated seamlessly.
+However, it includes key identifiers that enable seamless integration between wildlife health and population data.

 Main Units of the Data Model